Licensed Concealed Carry Holder

 - Inner City Cycle of Violence

 For firearms critics guns are tangible and visible and attacking them, vilifying them polarizes voters into agreeing to something that seeks to provide a quick fix to a problem that will not go away.
 Tackling issues 1 through 4 above are too difficult, their range and lifecycle too long for a 4-year politician to tackle.
 Politicians survive from visible sound-bite issues like gun control.
 And so these issues go unresolved and 150 million American firearm owners pay the price as they are pushed step by step through increasingly oppressive gun control toward becoming unwitting and unwilling criminals.

 In the United States, research into firearms and violent crime is fraught with difficulties, associated with limited data on gun ownership and use, firearms markets, and aggregation of crime data.
-Research studies into gun violence have primarily taken one of two approaches: case-control studies and social ecology.
+Research studies on gun violence have primarily taken one of two approaches: case-control studies and social ecology.
 Gun ownership is usually determined through surveys, proxy variables, and sometimes with production and import figures.
-In statistical analysis of homicides and other types of crime which are rare events, these data tend to have poisson distributions, which also presents methodological challenges to researchers.
+In the statistical analysis of homicides and other types of crime which are rare events, these data tend to have various distributions, which also presents methodological challenges to researchers.
 With data aggregation, it is difficult to make inferences about individual behavior.
-This problem, known as ecological fallacy, is not always handled properly by researchers, leading some to jump to conclusions that their data do not necessarily support. [http://en.wikipedia.org/wiki/Gun_violence_in_the_United_States#_note-NAS-ch4]
+This problem, known as an ecological fallacy, is not always handled properly by researchers, leading some to jump to conclusions that their data do not necessarily support. [http://en.wikipedia.org/wiki/Gun_violence_in_the_United_States#_note-NAS-ch4]

 Firearms and firearm ownershipDepending on what statistics you read: